The cohomology of Deligne-Lusztig varieties for the general linear group: Some further results on the cohomology of DL-varieties

 For $v \preceq w$ with $\ell(v)=i$, we have $H^{2i}_c(X(v))=H^{2i}(\overline{X}(v))=i^G_{P(v)}(-i)$.
 Here $P(v)\subset G$ is the std psgp attached to $v$, cf. (\ref{psgp}.)
 By Remark \ref{vanishing_square} the trivial representation does appear in the top cohomology degree of a DL-variety.
 Hence the subrepresentation $i^G_G(-i)\subset i^G_{P(v)}(-i)$ survives the spectral sequence.
 Thus there is grading

 with $H(w)_z\supset i^G_{G}(-i)$ for certain representations $H(w)_z.$

-In the sequel we shall see that we may suppose that the objects $H(w)_z$ are induced representations.
+In the sequel we shall see that we may suppose that the objects $H(w)_z$ are induced representations from parabolic subgroups.
 Recall that the following three operations $C,K,R$ on elements in $F^+$ allows us to transform an arbitrary element $w\in F^+$ into the shape $w=sw's$ with $s\in S$ and $w' \in F^+.$

 (I) (Cyclic shift) If $w=sw'$ with $s\in S$, then we set $C(w)=w's.$

 (II) (Commuting relation).
 If $w=w_1 s t w_2$ with $s,t\in S$ and $st=ts.$ Then we set $K(w)=w_1tsw_2.$

 (III) (Replace $sts$ by $tst$) If $w=w_1stsw_2$ with $s,t\in S$ and $sts=tst$.
 Then we set $R(w)=w_1tst w_2.$